sftpplus/sftpplus-docs/doc_source/configuration/administrators.rst

 :Description:
     This defines the permissions available to administrators associated to this role.

-    If the role is disabled, its permissions are not applied to an administrator associated with it.

     When this option is empty, the role has full access.